 Note to Our Visitors:

-The Office of the Ombudsperson is based on the principles of confidentiality, neutrality, informality and independence.
+The Office of the Ombudsperson is based on the principles of confidentiality, impartiality, informality and independence.
 By deciding to speak with an ombudsperson, you understand that we will abide by these principles.
 This means that you understand that the Ombuds Office does not keep records of or disclose confidential information; the Ombuds will not participate in or testify in any formal proceeding, even if asked; and talking with an ombudsperson does not mean that you are notifying The University of Iowa about your concerns.
+Please be aware that the Office of the Ombudsperson cannot guarantee the security of confidential information via email.
+Phone contact is encouraged for the submission of information.

 The Office of the Ombudsperson maintains strict confidentiality.
 The only exceptions to this are: